kota200/DEAR-OWL/README.md

 ## Acknowledgments

-DEG on Web uses webR and Bioconductor DESeq2.
+DEAR-OWL uses webR and Bioconductor DESeq2.
 Public expression datasets are intended to be used with appropriate citation of their original BioProject, BioSample, SRA records, and source publications.